hamsterhq/hamster/README.md

 Go provides an oppurtunity to build something simple, stable, fast and scalable.
 In any case, it always good to have a free and open source project at our hands.

-**What is the future of this project?**

-I am building my start-up's backend around Hamster, so it's going to be actively developed.

 **Features Implemented:**